Blevy2/READ-PDB-blevy2-toy/README.md

 init_sim_Bens creates different week.breaks (called week.breaks.all) that will run from week 1 to week n where n is total week in simulation week.breaks.all will be used to call the temperature covariate matrix for each week in the simulation (rather than looping back each year)

+Bens_plot_spatiotemp_hab takes plot_spatiotemp_hab and allows only certain weeks to be plotted, as specified by plot_wk

+ens_plot_spatiotemp_hab_justtemp takes plot_spatiotemp_hab and plots only the temperature gradient (no habitat preferences).
+Also allows only certain weeks to be plotted, as specified by plot_wk